Appendix 4: Generating orders

 Open: Projects > Projects > Project management

-1. From the Project management function (GESPJM), click Enterprise planning in the Action panel (WIPS / Enterprise planning).
-This action is available at the project level, the budget level and at the operational (task) level.
+1. From the Project management function (GESPJM), select Enterprise planning in the Action panel (WIPS / Enterprise planning).
+This action is available at the project level, the budget level, and at the operational (task) level.

 Enterprise planning (FUNGBENCH)